aws-solutions-library-samples/guidance-for-ecs-canary-deployments-for-backend-workloads-on-aws/README.md

 ## Why do we need this?

-* With a Canary deployment, you provision a new set of Amazon ECS tasks ("Canary" Service) on which the latest version of your application is deployed
+* With a Canary deployment, you provision a new set of Amazon ECS tasks ("Canary" Service) which deploy the latest version of your application.
-* Canary deployments allow you to test the new application version before directing all production traffic to it without disrupting the existing environment
+* Canary deployments allow you to test the new application version before directing all  traffic to it without disrupting the existing production environment
 * Once the testing is completed, you can approve the manual action to release the change to the production ECS service.
 * You can incorporate the principle of infrastructure immutability by provisioning fresh instances when you need to make changes.
 In this way, you avoid configuration drift
 * You can also configure CloudWatch Alarm to monitor the Canary release and automatically rollback to production/live version in case of any errors